-Prior to higher education, American students attend primary and secondary school for a combined total of 12 years.
-These years are referred to as the first through twelfth grades.
+Students in America attend primary and secondary school for 12 years in total, which are referred to as the first through twelfth grades.

 1. State College or University

-A state school is supported and run by a state or local government.
-Each of the 50 U.S. states operates at least one state university and possibly several state colleges.
-Many of these public universities schools have the name of the state, or the actual word “State” in their names: for example, Washington State University and the University of Michigan.
+A state school in the U.S. is supported and governed locally by a state or local government.
+There is at least one state university in every U.S. state, apart from a number of state colleges.
+Many of these public universities bear the name of the state they are in, or include the actual word “State” in their names: such as, the University of California San Diego and Washington State University.

 2. Private College or University

-These schools are privately run as opposed to being run by a branch of the government.
-Tuition will usually be higher than state schools.
-Often, private U.S. universities and colleges are smaller in size than state schools.
+These schools are privately run and funded as opposed to being overseen by a branch of the government.
+School fees and tuition are typically higher compared to state schools.
+They also have a smaller size than state schools.

-Religiously affiliated universities and colleges are private schools.
-Nearly all these schools welcome students of all religions and beliefs.
-Yet, there are a percentage of schools that prefer to admit students who hold similar religious beliefs as those in which the school was founded.
+Religiously affiliated colleges and universities are also considered to be private schools.
+Most of these schools are open to students of all religions and beliefs.
+However, there are still schools that have a student admission preference for those who share the same religious beliefs as what the school was founded on.

 3. Community College

-Community colleges are two-year colleges that award an associate’s degrees (transferable), as well as certifications.
-There are many types of associate degrees, but the most important distinguishing factor is whether or not the degree is transferable.
-Usually, there will be two primary degree tracks: one for academic transfer and the other prepares students to enter the workforce straightaway.
-University transfer degrees are generally associate of arts or associate of science.
-Not likely to be transferrable are the associate of applied science degrees and certificates of completion.
+These are colleges that students attend for two years and graduate with an associate’s degrees (transferable) and certifications.
+There are different types of associate degrees, but the key factor is whether the degree is transferable.
+Typically, there will be 2 primary degree tracks: one for academic transfer and one that prepares students for immediate entry into the workforce.
+University transfer degrees are usually the associate of arts or associate of science.
+On the other hand, degrees that are least likely to be transferrable are usually the associate of applied science degrees and certificates of completion.

-Community college graduates most commonly transfer to four-year colleges or universities to complete their degree.
-Because they can transfer the credits they earned while attending community college, they can complete their bachelor’s degree program in two or more additional years.
-Many also offer ESL or intensive English language programs, which will prepare students for university-level courses.
+It is common for graduates from community colleges to transfer to 4-year colleges or universities to complete their degree.
+Since they are able to transfer the credits earned during community college, they are able to complete their bachelor’s degree program in another two years or more.
+Many colleges also offer intensive English language programs or ESL (English as a Second language), which will help prepare students for university-level courses.